 A musician is lit up with the sunset on an amphitheater stage with a large crowd.

 Most people know Taos for its reputation in the visual arts, but it’s not only visual artists who flock to this area, but musicians too.
-The local live music scene in Taos is thriving.
-Collaboration among peers, varied venues and multiple local music series makes this summer look like a hot one for live music fans.
+The local live music scene in Taos is flourishing.
+This summer, the live music scene is turning up the volume with a variety of venues, collaborations, and concert series — all promising an unforgettable season for music lovers.

 Venue with a View

 Originally opened in 2012 as the first location of Taos Mesa Brewing, “The Mothership” has earned a reputation as the best outdoor music venue (and best brewery) in Taos.
-It’s situated on the expanse of the Taos Mesa as you head northwest out of town towards to Rio Grande Gorge Bridge.
-The Mothership is the hub of the brewery operation and even includes a canning line, which you can see from the bar seating.
-Outside there’s ample seating under the covered patio with a sweeping view of Taos and Vallecito mountains.
-Two live music stages flank the large outdoor space.
-They’re equipped to handle larger touring bands in the amphitheater or smaller, local bands on the more intimate patio stage.
+Set against the wide-open expanse of the mesa as you head northwest out of town towards to Rio Grande Gorge Bridge.
+The venue boasts sweeping views of Taos and Vallecito mountains.

 An expansive sky of wispy clouds and warm glow of sunset behind an industrial style outdoor patio filled with bar patrons.

 This summer will feature a series of free shows, dubbed “Enchanted Evenings”.
 The event series was made in collaboration with The New Mexico Music Commission and Lensic360 out of Santa Fe.
-“Enchanted Evenings” blends local acts from around New Mexico and further afield, bringing in artists like the B-Side Players from San Diego and La Dame Blanche from Paris.
-For local band, Desert Prose (playing Saturday, June 29th), playing at Taos Mesa Brewing is a favorite.
+“Enchanted Evenings” blends local acts from around New Mexico and further afield, bringing in artists like Malian artist, Vieux Farka Touré; and local favorite, The Second Wind Endeavor.

-Check out the full line-up of Enchanted Evenings free summer music series.
+Check out the full line-up of Enchanted Evenings free summer music series and mark your calendar.

 Bringing Culture to the Music